 - 1. Minor works are considered and prioritised as part of our stormwater capital works renewals program, which has received additional funding in the draft 2018 2028 Long Term Plan. - 2.
 Navigable waterways is generally a Northland Regional Council responsibility.
-Hence NRC would need to choose to dredge if appropriate. - 3.
-In total, 19 out of 22 flooding and drainage submissions were a local request for service rather than a comment on the draft 2018 2028 Long Term Plan.
+Hence NRC would need to choose to dredge if appropriate. - In total, 19 out of 22 flooding and drainage submissions were a local request for service rather than a comment on the draft 2018 - 2028 Long Term Plan.
 These will be managed through Council's normal processes.

-- 1. Submissions will be considered as CRMs (Customer Requests) and investigated through the current assessment processes. - 2.
-Northland Regional Council be advised of the requests. - Council note the submissions and there be no change to the draft 2018-2028 Long Term Plan.
+Council note the submissions and there be no change to the draft 2018-2028 Long Term Plan.